-Identical twins, separated at birth and each raised by one of their biological parents, discover each other for the first time at summer camp and make a plan to bring their wayward parents back together.
+Identical twins Annie and Hallie, separated at birth and each raised by one of their biological parents, later discover each other for the first time at summer camp and make a plan to bring their wayward parents back together.

 The wide generation gap between Tess Coleman and her teenage daughter Anna is more than evident.
 They simply cannot understand each other's preferences.
 On a Thursday night they have a big argument in a Chinese restaurant.
 Both receive a fortune cookie each from the restaurant owner's mother which causes them to switch bodies next day.
 As they adjust with their new personalities, they begin to understand each other more and eventually it's the mutual self-respect that sorts the things out.Written by

 5 of 9 people found this review helpful.

 Was this review helpful to you?

 | Report this